 Tacky particles, commonly named stickies, are a major issue in paper recycling since they can affect the processes as well as the quality of the recycled products.
 Therefore, a variety of test methods have been developed over decades.
 Existing laboratory test procedures for sticky contaminants in pulps made from paper for recycling or in recycled papers require an elaborate sample preparation to increase the concentration of these sticky contaminants by screening the pulp through a slotted plate and analysing the rejects.
 With the test procedure and equipment based on this document, the content of sticky contaminants can be determined at a laboratory handsheet or at the paper by means of near-infrared (NIR) measurement but also on filter paper where stickies have been concentrated and deposited with existing test procedures.

 The approach of the measurement specified in this document is different to the established test methods since the amount and the chemical composition of polymeric substances are determined by applying NIR measurements.
 The content of these substances, which are typical constituents of adhesives are assigned as stickies.
 This is a further major difference to the existing methods, which typically analyse the sticky behaviour, but not the chemical composition.
 The results determined applying the method specified in this document correlate very well with established sticky measurement techniques, e.g. ISO 15360-2[4] or INGEDE Method 4.[5]
-The measurement procedure according to this document also enables to simultaneously analyse polymeric substances without tacky behaviour, typically named “plastics” in other methods.
+The measurement procedure in this document also enables to simultaneously analyse polymeric substances without tacky behaviour, typically named “plastics” in other methods.

-Related publications originating from the years 2012 to 2016 are referred in the bibliography.
-[7] and [8] correspond to “3DStick”: Screening sequence is performed as INGEDE Method 4[5] and the retained particles are deposited onto a filter with “natural drying”.
+References [7] and [8] correspond to “3DStick”: Screening sequence is performed as INGEDE Method 4[5] and the retained particles are deposited onto a filter with “natural drying”.
 The particles are then analysed by

 (i) Laser triangulation to assess the morphology of each particles detected (3 dimension information)